The North Norfolk Railway Poppy Line

 As our train pulled into Weybourne Station (actually near Weybourne Heath a mile south of Weybourne) we saw these women in bridal gowns (below) taking part in a photo shoot.

 If you want to get to Weybourne Station by road you can use a satnav, but take a look at the map below.
-You can select the red marker to get written instructions:
+You can also select Directions and get help from Google Maps.

 Unfortunately our view of the other platform at Weybourne Station was blocked by No.8572 waiting at it.